-Leveraging his expertise in advertising workflow, Brent was tapped to launch Design Back Office in 2009, the Print industry’s first Business Process Outsourcing Company.
-In 2010, Brent co-founded Creative Studio B, and then left to start Advertising Partners in 2015.
+Leveraging his expertise in advertising workflow, Brent was tapped to launch Design Back Office in 2009, the Print industry’s first Business Process Outsourcing (Print-BPO) Company.
+In 2010, Brent co-founded Creative Studio B, and then pivoted to start Advertising Partners consultancy in 2015.
+Brent utilizes his expertise in experimental design and statistics to ensure that client’s receive the best practices in UX and the highest ROI for their spend.

 Brent has taught classes in Global Communications and authored a Capstone Global Negotiation Case Study which is used at MBA programs worldwide.
 He holds a BS in I/O Psychology from DePaul, an MS in Human Factors Applied Psychology from California State University, Northridge and a Global MBA from the Thunderbird School of Global Management.
 He holds Certifications in Google Analytics, AdWords Fundamentals, and Advanced Search & Display Advertising.